Government Contractors to Register for Affirmative Action Program Compliance Certification Beginning February 1, 2022

 DOL/OSHA Implements COVID-Related Employee Safety Standards for Healthcare Employers

-Building on President Biden’s Executive Order on Protective Worker Health and Safety issued on January 21, 2021, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) issued an emergency temporary standard ( ETS ) aimed at workers in healthcare settings.
+Building on President Biden’s Executive Order on Protective Worker Health and Safety issued on January 21, 2021, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) issued an emergency temporary standard (ETS) aimed at workers in healthcare settings.
 Specifically, the ETS, issued on June 10, 2021, requires certain healthcare employers to take measures to protect their workers in settings where suspected or confirmed COVID-19 patients are treated.
-This includes employees in hospitals, nursing homes, assisted living facilities, . . .
+This includes employees in hospitals, nursing homes, assisted living facilities, as . . .
 Read More

 A Decision Right Up an Employee’s Alley: Recent Virginia Federal Court Opinion Weakens Protections for Companies Utilizing Consultants and Independent Contractors